 All deadlines related to the registration are listed in the academic calendar available on the University’s Website.
 Students are expected to complete their registration during the registration period.
 Those registering during the late registration period must pay a special fee.
 Registered students may change their schedule with the approval of their academic advisors during the drop and add period.
 Returning students (those who have taken leave of absence) should register during the registration period for current students or during the late registration period.

 Regular class attendance is expected of each student.
 Individual instructors are responsible for clarifying the policy of the University in the first session of the semester.
 The University allows students to miss a maximum of 6 class periods during a 3-credit course that meets three times a week, and 4 class periods during a 3-credit course that meets twice a week.
 The instructor has the right to limit the number of missed periods to less than 6 or 4, but he/she may not permit more.
-If a student misses more sessions than allowed by the instructor, then, his/her grade will be recorded as XF and credit will not be given for the course.
+If a student misses sessions he/she will be warned by the instructor with a Notification of Excessive Absences.
+If the student misses more sessions than allowed by the instructor, then, his/her grade in the course will be recorded as XF and credit will not be given for the course.